Christmas Closure Notice: Our office will close at 3:00pm on Friday, 20 December 2024, and will reopen on Monday, 6 January 2025.

 If you find out that they only have limited experience, it’s probably best to look elsewhere for assistance.

-What are your thoughts on mediation and collaborative family law?
+What are your thoughts on mediation and collaborative family law matter?

 An experienced family lawyer should understand the importance of collaboration and alternative dispute resolution like mediation.
 Avoid family lawyers who downplay its importance and try to push you towards litigating issues directly.